 When you think of mindfulness, what do you picture?
 Is it a luxurious savasana at the end of a yoga class?
 An afternoon spent perched on a meditation cushion, listening to relaxing music and focusing on your breath?
-A moment, in the midst of a crisis, spent centring yourself and watching your thoughts float by like clouds?
+A moment, amid a crisis, spent centring yourself and watching your thoughts float by like clouds?

 Yes.
 Mindfulness is all of those things, but at the core of it, it’s about paying attention.
 And one of the most powerful tools in your mindfulness toolkit is something you may not have considered: a simple journal and pen.

 A personal journal is an ideal environment to think, feel, discover, expand, remember and dream.
 That’s why I believe journaling is the perfect way to ‘plan’ and ‘become’ the version of you that you truly aspire to be.
 Keeping a journal has many positive benefits.
 Journaling can help with personal growth and development.
 By regularly recording your thoughts you will gain insight into your behaviours and moods.

 Just as mindfulness can strengthen creativity, creativity can strengthen a mindfulness practice.
 Getting into the habit of writing down your observations in a journal can help you practice noticing.

 This is something I do every morning – I have various thoughts flying around in my mind, but I gently remind myself to live in the now, to pay close attention to my body, my breathing and of course my surroundings (view the video below).

 Start writing about where you are in your life at this moment – Describe your living situation, your work, and your relationships.
 Are you right where you want to be?